Myyyra/StashHunters/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About StashHunters

 StashHunters was created during Haaga-Helia's Software Project II -course (10 ECTS) in spring 2021.
 It is a team project of five students.
 </br></br>
 StashHunters is a mobile game for hunting virtual stashes that other players have hidden.
 Stashes can be almost anything (like buildings, statues, landmarks, scenic views etc.).
+Stashes are hidden somewhere inside the areas visible on the map.
+Your job is to find the stash with the help of the stash picture without having the exact coordinates to the stash location.

 ### Building With